IHCantabria/THREDDSExplorer/README.md

     $ /Contents/MacOS/share/qgis/python/plugins
     $ /Users/$username/.qgis/python/plugins

-**NOTE**
+**NOTES**

-It is possible to define additional paths for QGIS to look for your plug-ins, by defining the `_QGIS_PLUGINPATH_` environment variable with a full path to the new desired plug-in folder.
+* It is possible to define additional paths for QGIS to look for your plug-ins, by defining the `_QGIS_PLUGINPATH_` environment variable with a full path to the new desired plug-in folder.

 ## User Manual